LLM-as-a-qualitative-judge: automating error analysis in natural language generation: Meta-evaluation experiments

 Figure~\ref{fig:eval_examples} shows examples of issue explanations generated by GPT-4o and Qwen-2.5-7B.
-In the manual inspection of the generated issue explanations, we observed correct explanations for various kinds of issues, and rows 1--3 demonstrate such examples.
-We also highlighted three common groups of mistakes.
-The first repeated problem in per-instance analysis is logical issues.
+In the manual inspection of the generated issue explanations, \textit{we observed correct explanations for various kinds of issues}, and rows 1--3 demonstrate such examples.

+We also notice three groups of mistakes.
+The first occasional problem in per-instance analysis is logical issues.
 In the example in row 4, the issue is that the ground truth response is not contained as a verbatim substring in the model-generated response, which is a definition of a task metric.
 However, both GPT-4o and Qwen-2.5-7B claim that the failure in the substring match is caused by the model response containing extra generated information.
 Such an explanation logically contradicts the task metric, i.e., extra content can only increase chances of finding a given substring in the response, but cannot be a reason for its absence.

-The second common problem in per-instance analysis is the oversimplification of an issue, especially for more unexpected issues, such as an ambiguous user input or an error in evaluation.
+The second occasional problem in per-instance analysis is the oversimplification of an issue, especially for more unexpected issues, such as an ambiguous task input or an error in evaluation.
 In the example in row 5, the issue is an ambiguous user question, i.e., both the ground truth and the generated response are correct and provide two different interpretations of the user question.
 However, GPT-4o and Qwen-2.5-7B report the over-simplified issue of the generated response not providing the same answer as the ground truth response.

-Finally, the third common reason for a per-instance issue explanation not being accepted by the evaluator LLM, is the subjectivity of some issues in the dataset.
+Finally, the third occasional reason for a per-instance issue explanation not being accepted by the evaluator LLM, is the subjectivity of some issues in the dataset.
 For example, a human-annotated issue in row 6, \textit{``The generation was stopped too early because of the reached maximum new tokens limit''}, is evaluated to be not equivalent to the \Judge-generated issue \textit{``The generated response provides an incomplete overview <...>''}.
 While these two issue explanations are indeed different, they are both correct, and the LLM-generated explanation follows from the annotator's explanation.

-Future work could attempt to alleviate the first two mentioned problems by using stronger reasoning approaches in per-instance analysis, and the third problem by improving an \textit{evaluator LLM}.
+To alleviate potential negative effects from erroneous issue explanations, we recommend developers to check a couple of examples of each issue, which are output by \Judge~in addition to the issue names and descriptions.